Saint anthony

 "I'm a big believer in winging it.
 I'm a big believer that you're never going to find the perfect city travel experience or the perfect meal without a constant willingness to experience a bad one.
 Letting the happy accident happen is what a lot of vacation itineraries miss, I think, and I'm always trying to push people to allow those things to happen rather than stick to some rigid itinerary."

 Oh I don’t mean St. Anthony of Padua, a 13th century Portuguese Franciscan friar, the patron saint of lost items, the poor, and travelers.
-I mean celebrity chef, author, and travel documentarian, Anthony Bourdain.
+No, no, no. I mean celebrity chef, author, and travel documentarian, Anthony Bourdain.
 Tony Bourdain is not a real saint, of course, but he is regarded as such for a certain kind of traveler, myself included.
-Tony demonstrated many of the values I aspire to live up to in my travels: curiosity, open mindedness, respect, and—this is a doozy for a lot of type A folks like myself, surrender.
+Tony demonstrated many of the values I aspire to live up to in my travels: curiosity, open mindedness, respect, and—this is a doozy for a lot of type A folks like myself—surrender.

 Folks these days don’t even have to buy a Lonely Planet.
 For the cost of a few glugs of water, AI will effortlessly make you an itinerary.
-And I’m not above seeing what ChatGPT has to say.
-I will often visit the tourist hot spots.
+And I’m not above seeing what ChatGPT has to suggests.
+I like to know what the tourist hot spots are and will often visit them.
 It’s impossible to resist seeing the iconic Sydney Opera House if you’re in the neighborhood.
 But I find simply visiting the heavy hitters of tourism leaves me feeling a bit empty.

-Tony Bourdain agreed.
+Tony Bourdain hits the nail on the head.
 He said, “Nothing unexpected or wonderful is likely to happen if you have an itinerary in Paris filled with the Louvre and the Eiffel Tower."
 It can be nice to check these places off your bucket list but the satisfaction often ends there.
 Places like this are often overrun with crowds, there are long lines, and jet lagged people short on patience.
-It can feel like a commodity for consumption or a constructed fantasy like Disneyland.
+It can feel like a commodity for consumption; a constructed fantasy like Disneyland.
 And don’t get me wrong, Disneyland and the Eiffel Tower are magical, even amidst the crowds.
-That being said, it's a very different experience than visiting somewhere less corrupted by tourism where interacting with locals and getting a sense of the culture is more accessible.
-I aim to allow myself a mix of both and follow these principles for the best experience:
+That being said, to visit somewhere less corrupted by tourism, less manufactured, can be a very different experience.
+Interacting with locals and getting a sense of the culture becomes more accessible off the beaten path.

-I ask myself before and continuously throughout the trip what I am curious about, what sparks excitement, and what my heart/mind/body wants.
+I ask myself continuously throughout the trip what I am curious about, what sparks excitement, and what my heart/mind/body wants.
 There is nothing more glorious than having nothing on the agenda other than following the thread of your interest.
-Travel is always ideally a pilgrimage back to yourself.
-Surrender to your desire.
+Travel is ideally a pilgrimage back to self.
+And to complete that piligrimage, one must surrender to their desire.
+It can feel awkward at first, especially if we have long ignored our own needs in service of others or a master plan.
+But there are no right or wrong answers, just an ever-evolving process of chosing a direction in which to move forward.

 "Travel is about the gorgeous feeling of teetering in the unknown.”—Anthony Bourdain